Chestnut Sweet Jelly (Korean Agar-Set Chestnut White Bean Confection)

 3. 3

-Add sugar and salt, then simmer on low heat, stirring until the liquid turns clear.
+Add 35g sugar and 1g salt and bring to a simmer over low heat, stirring continuously until the liquid turns completely clear and the agar is fully activated.

 4. 4